zauberzeug/rosys/docs/architecture/automations.md

 ## Default Automation

 In most cases your robot will have one automation which describes its automatic behavior.
-This automation should be set as `runtime.automator.default_automation` in your main file.
+This automation can be passed to `rosys.ui.automation_controls` in your main file.
-When the user signals RoSys that it is ok to start the automations[^1], it will begin executing this default automation.
+When the user presses the start button, RoSys will begin executing this default automation.

-[^1]:
-    Normally the signal comes from a UI component like the [Automation Controls](automations.md#automation-controls).
-    See [Safety](../safety.md) for more information.

 ## Pausing